koushikgurijala/robotshop-v2/README.md

 * Approximately 80% of the DevTeams who work with OOPS languages already use Mockito for their Unit Testing.
 * Supported languages (native and through extensions): Java, Python, Flex, Javascript, Scala, Perl, Objective C, Perl, PHP, TypeScript

-The choice of * basic open source Service Virtualization tools is Wiremock for the following reasons
+The choice of **basic open source Service Virtualization tools is Wiremock** for the following reasons:

 * Has both fluent expressions (DSL) & configuration using Json
 * Easy to write with extensive options of methods to perform,validate,extend a stub.